 - ◆ The rise of the internet-based economy has also made possible the cross-border supply of services, for example, the export of software services to the rest of the World by Indian software firms.
-Educational and medical services can also be delivered at long distance and across borders through the internet. - ◆ However, as mentioned earlier, for an internet-based economy, any job that can be moved away to a lower-cost location either has been or will be moved away. - ◆ The rise of the internet-based economy has also created demands for new skill requirements and spurred innovation.
-It has increased the rates of return to investment in intangible capital such as human capital and R&D capital.
+Educational and medical services can also be delivered at long distance and across borders through the internet. - ◆ However, as mentioned earlier, for an internet-based economy, any job that can be moved away to a lower-cost location either has been or will be moved away. - ♦ The rise of the internet-based economy has also created demands for new skill requirements and spurred innovation.
+It has increased the rates of return to investment in intangible capital such as human capital and R&D capital, and in so doing has also increased the degree of income disparity.